Expensify/react-native-onyx/API-INTERNAL.md

 ## prepareKeyValuePairsForStorage() ⇒
 Storage expects array like: [["@MyApp_user", value_1], ["@MyApp_key", value_2]]
 This method transforms an object like {'@MyApp_user': myUserValue, '@MyApp_key': myKeyValue}
-to an array of key-value pairs in the above format and removes key-value pairs that are being set to null
+to an array of key-value pairs in the above format

 **Kind**: global function
 **Returns**: an array of key - value pairs <[key, value]>